softcite/software-mentions/README.md

 Note that the default setting is __CRF Wapiti__, which does not require any further installation.

 DeLFT sequence labeling models are described [here](https://delft.readthedocs.io/en/latest/sequence_labeling/).
 For more details, see also the [GROBID Deep Learning model documentation](https://grobid.readthedocs.io/en/latest/Deep-Learning-models/).
-Using directly [DeLFT](https://github.com/kermitt2/delft), it is possible to re-train other Deep Learning models using different archiectures and pre-trained models (see the command line [here](https://delft.readthedocs.io/en/latest/grobid/#grobid-models)), and run them in this module.
+Using directly [DeLFT](https://github.com/kermitt2/delft), it is possible to re-train other Deep Learning models using different archiectures and pre-trained models (see the command line [here](https://delft.readthedocs.io/en/latest/grobid/#grobid-models)), and run them into this module.

 - to select the text classification algorithm to be used for predicting the role of the mentioned software (see [here](https://github.com/ourresearch/software-mentions#software-mention-context-characterization) for explanations), the config parameters are also set under the corresponding models: